Scatenix/Void-Merchants/README.md

 # Running the Game

-Play the web version - (TODO: insert link)
+Play the web version - [Void Merchants](https://scatenix.github.io/Void-Merchants/)

 Note: The default sound volume can be a bit loud.
 I recommend lowering your browser's volume before starting.